databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 title: How to Write a Scalar Function
 ---

-## What's scalar functions
+## What's Scalar Function

-Scalar functions (sometimes referred to as User-Defined Functions / UDFs) return a single value as a return value for each row, not as a result set, and can be used in most places within a query or SET statement, except for the FROM clause.
+A scalar function (also known as User-Defined Functions or UDFs) returns a single value for each row instead of a result set.
+Scalar functions can be used in most places within a query or SET statement (except the FROM clause).

 ```text title="One to One Mapping execution"